Optimal detection of sparse principal components in high dimension: Generalization with weakened assumptions

-it holds, for $q\in (0,2)$
+it holds, for $q\in(0,2)$

-where the infimum is taken over all possible tests. \end{TH1} {\sc Proof.} Let $v \in \R^p$ be a unit vector with sparsity $k$.
-It follows from H\"older's inequality that $|v|_q \leq k^{\frac 1q - \frac 12}$.
+where the infimum is taken over all possible tests. \end{theorem} \begin{pf} Let $v \in\R^p$ be a unit vector with sparsity $k$.
+It follows from H\"older's inequality that $|v|_q \leq k^{1/q - 1/2}$.
 Therefore, for any test $\psi$, we have